Piyasaade/Assignment3-RT1/README.md

 **Fifth** if choice 4 is chosen, then the user chose to quit the program.

-# Possible Improvement:
+# Possible Improvements:

 Using Gazebo plugins with ROS,Gazebo plugins give your models greater functionality and can tie in ROS messages and service calls for sensor output and motor input.
 A plugin is a chunk of code that is compiled as a shared library and inserted into the simulation.
 The plugin has direct access to all the functionality of Gazebo.
-# Some of their functionalties:
+#Some of their functionalties:
 1-let developers control almost any aspect of Gazebo 2-are self-contained routines that are easily shared 3-can be inserted and removed from a running system
-# YOU should ue it when :
+#YOU should ue it when :
 1-you want to programmatically alter a simulation 2-move models, respond to events, insert new models given a set of preconditions you want a fast interface to gazebo.
-# plugin types:
+#plugin types:
 There are currently 6 types of plugins
 1-World
 2-Model